alanmitchell/bmon/docs/source/using-csv-transfer.rst

 Incorporating Your Imported Data Into BMON
 ------------------------------------------
 Follow the :ref:`adding-sensors` instructions to add sensors to BMON if you haven't done so already.
 The data structure within the SQLite database that BMON runs on is simple.
 The data from each sensor occupies its own table.
-The name of the table is the ``Sensor ID`` in our case it's the column name from our csv file - with a caveat that the import doesn't import more than one underscore of the column name so, based on the example below SOLAR_TundertankONEFOOT_F_Avg would become SOLAR_TundertankONEFOOT
+The name of the table is the ``Sensor ID`` in our case it's the column name from our csv file.

 An example .csv file